-In this section, we are not proposing a much needed new approach to reducing explicit mechanisms with the goal of predicting SOA mass concentrations, but we explore here the potential for reduction of the chemical mechanism that was generated for this study.
-In other words, what is the theoretical lower limit to the number of species that should be used in a reduced scheme to still be able to model the same SOA mass concentration time profile as the explicit model?
+In this section, we are not proposing a much needed new approach to reducing explicit mechanisms with the goal of predicting SOA mass concentrations, but we explore here the potential for the reduction of the chemical mechanism that was generated for this study.
+In other words, what is the theoretical lower limit to the number of species that should be used in a reduced scheme to still be able to model the same SOA-mass-concentration time profile as the explicit model?
 To answer this, two metrics are presented in Fig. 12.
-The first one is the minimum number of species needed in the explicit model to represent at least 90% of the total SOA mass at each timestep.
-The second one is the particle diversity D in the explicitly modeled SOA, as defined for instance in Riemer and West (2013):
+The first one, $N{90\%}$, is the lowest number of species needed in the explicit model to capture 90% of the total SOA mass at each time step.
+After sorting species by decreasing concentration, this number is calculated by adding up these concentrations until 90% of the total modeled SOA mass is reached.
+The operation is repeated at each time step.
+Calculated independently, the second one is the particle diversity D in the explicitly modeled SOA, as defined, for instance, in Riemer and West (2013):

-$$D = \exp S \tag{3}$$
+$$D = \exp S, \tag{3}$$

-where S is the first order generalized entropy (also known as Shannon entropy):
+where S is the first-order generalized entropy (also known as Shannon entropy):

-$$S = \sum{i=1}^{N} -p_i \ln p_i \tag{4}$$
+$$S = \sum{i=1}^{N} -p_i \ln p_i, \qquad (4)$$

-where $p_i$ is the mass fraction of species i in the organic particle phase and N is the total number of species in the organic particle phase.
+where p_i is the mass fraction of species i in the organicparticle phase and N is the total number of species in the organic-particle phase.
 As stated in Riemer and West (2013), the diversity is a measure of the effective number of species with the same concentration in the organic fraction of the aerosol phase.
-If D=1, the organic fraction is pure as it is composed of a single species.
-Therefore, a value $D \ll N$ means that of all the species contributing to modeled organic aerosol, only a few significantly contribute to its composition.
-Oppositely, D=N is the maximum value reachable by D and is obtained when the organic fraction is composed of N equally distributed species.
-In the case where D is close to N, only a few species are negligible.
+If D = 1, the organic fraction is pure as it is composed of a single species.
+Therefore, a value $D \ll N$ means that of all the species contributing to the modeled organic aerosol, only a few significantly contribute to its composition.
+Conversely, D = N is the maximum value reachable by D and is obtained when the organic fraction is composed of N equally distributed species.
+In the case where Dis close to N, only a few species are negligible.
 For more details and better explanations, we refer the reader to Riemer and West (2013, esp.
 Fig. 1).
 We make the hypothesis here that D can be interpreted as an effective number of species derived from the informational entropy of the modeled particle phase.

-In the clean situation both metrics behave similarly, with a morning increase of the number of species until 10 am, after which the number remains relatively constant until sunset.
-During daytime, on average 310 species are needed to represent 90% of the SOA mass.
-The calculated diversity is around 170 effective species.
-For the polluted situation, the number of species needed to represent 90% of the SOA mass during daytime increases by about a factor of 7, reaching about 2300.
-The calculated diversity only increases up to approximately 410 effective species.
-These increases in the species numbers for the polluted case are logical as the variety of precursors, and hence secondary species that could potentially contribute to SOA, is increased by urban emissions.
+In the clean situation, both metrics behave similarly, with a morning increase in the number of species until 10:00 LT, after which the number remains relatively constant until sunset.

+During daytime, on average $N{90\%} = 292$ species are needed to represent 90% of the SOA mass.
+The calculated diversity is around 153 effective species.
+For the polluted situation, $N{90\%}$ increases during daytime by about a factor of 9, reaching about 2500.
+The calculated diversity only increases up to approximately 260 effective species.
+These increases in the species numbers for the polluted case are logical as the variety of precursors - and hence secondary species that could potentially contribute to SOA - is increased by urban emissions.

-The number of species needed to represent most of the modeled SOA mass in all cases seems too high to be used in 3D models applications.
-Furthermore there is no guarantee that the most important species at a given timestep would be the same most important species at the following timestep.
+The number of species needed to represent most of the modeled SOA mass in all cases seems too high to be used in 3D model applications.
+Furthermore there is no guarantee that the most important species at a given time step would be the same most important species at the following time step.
 This suggests that reductions should not come from simply selecting species identified as important to represent the variety of species that could arise in the interaction of biogenic air and an urban plume.